-It is extremely important that the front window is kept clean.
+It is extremely important that the front window be kept clean.
 It is recommended to install one or more pressurized air baffles that provide positive air pressure to keep small particulate debris from collecting on or near the window.
-A larger physical barrier should also be mounted in a way to prevent any large pieces of debris or infeed material from having any chance to make contact with or damage the window.
+A larger physical barrier should also be mounted in a way to prevent any large pieces of debris or infeed material from making contact with or damaging the window.

-Should the window become dirty, ensure the laser is off.
+Should the window become dirty, ensure the laser is off and cannot fire (by, for example, pressing in the red E-Stop button on the SpeedSorter or powering the entire system down).
 Blow off with a can of compressed air to remove larger particulates.
 Then gently wipe with a lint-free cloth dipped in 90% isopropyl alcohol, then re-wipe with a clean dry lint-free wipe.
 Blow off again.
 Repeat as necessary until the window is crystal clear.

-If the window is uncleanable or becomes damaged, replace the window assembly with a spare under the guidance or direction of an Ocean Insight service technician.
+If the window is uncleanable or becomes damaged, replace the window assembly with a spare under the guidance or direction of an Ocean Optics service technician.

-This should be done in a room far from the sorting machine.
+Window replacement must be done in a clean area.
 Ensure no debris or dust of any kind falls into the optical cavity with the protective window removed.
 Irreversible damage could occur.
-Contact Ocean Insight for spare parts.
+Contact Ocean Optics for spare parts.